singh-man/books/crackingTheCoding/17_hard.md

 	pizza
 	.....

-At this point, we know that the first column starts with tqp.We know-or should know-that no dictionary word starts with tqp.
+At this point, we know that the first column starts with tqp.
+We know-or should know-that no dictionary word starts with tqp.
 Why do we bother continuing to build a rectangle when we know we'll fail to create a valid one in the end?

 This leads us to a more optimal solution.
 We can build a trie to easily look up if a substring is a prefix of a word in the dictionary.
 Then, when we build our rectangle, row by row, we check to see if the columns  are all valid prefixes.
 If not, we fail immediately, rather than continue to try to build this rectangle.